 \section{Abstract}

-We consider relative determinants of Laplace operators on surfaces with asymptotically cusp ends.
+The goal of this article is to prove that on surfaces with asymptotically cusp ends the relative determinant of pairs of Laplace operators is well defined.
 We consider a surface with cusps $(M,g)$ and a metric $h$ on the surface that is a conformal transformation of the initial metric $g$.
-We prove the existence of the relative determinant of the pair $(\Delta_{h},\Delta_{g})$ and other related pairs of operators.
-We focus on the decay conditions of the conformal factor at infinity that make it possible to define the relative determinant.
+We prove the existence of the relative determinant of the pair $(\Delta_{h},\Delta_{g})$ under suitable conditions on the conformal factor.
+The core of the paper is the proof of the existence of an asymptotic expansion of the relative heat trace for small times.
+We find the decay of the conformal factor at infinity for which this asymptotic expansion exists and the relative determinant is defined.

-Following a paper of B. Osgood, R. Phillips and P. Sarnak about extremal of determinants for compact surfaces, we prove Polyakov's formula for the relative determinant and discuss the extremal problem inside a conformal class.
+Following the paper by B. Osgood, R. Phillips and P. Sarnak about extremal of determinants on compact surfaces, we prove Polyakov's formula for the relative determinant and discuss the extremal problem inside a conformal class.
 We discuss necessary conditions for the existence of a maximizer.